SC-Networks/evalanche-soap-api-connector/docs/mailing.md

 getListByMandatorId(int <mandator-id>): ResourceInformation[]
 ```

-Retrieve all mailings of a folder
+Retrieve all mailings in a folder

 ```